-You'll find DTS and Dolby Digital in Blu-ray players, home cinema systems, games consoles, computers, set-top boxes and even smartphones.
+You'll find DTS and Dolby Digital supported by Blu-ray players, home cinema systems, games consoles, computers, set-top boxes and even smartphones.
 Read on to find out how DTS and Dolby Digital differ – and why it matters.

 What is Dolby Digital?

 Want the best?
-Try Dolby TrueHD, a lossless format that promises to be identical to the movie studio's master recording.
-There's also the next-gen, object-based audio system, Dolby Atmos.
+Dolby TrueHD is a lossless format that promises to be identical to the movie studio's master recording.
+Then there's the object-based audio system you'll no doubt have heard of – Dolby Atmos.

 What is DTS?

 Like Dolby Digital, DTS has since released a plethora of more advanced surround sound formats including DTS-HD High Resolution, which supports up to 7.1 speaker channels.
 DTS has also brought out a lossless format, DTS-HD Master Audio.
-There's also DTS:X, which competes with Dolby's Atmos.
+There is also DTS:X, which competes with Dolby's Atmos.

 What is the difference between DTS and Dolby Digital?